RealDeHess/CommunityBeastmen/README.md

 [Community Beastmen Light](https://www.loverslab.com/files/file/46165-community-beastmen-all-versions-actually-up-to-date-seriously/) can only be found on Loverslab, and can be used when playing any faction.
 It only contains the beastmen reskins and animations.

-Do Not:
+**Do:**
+- Place Beastmen mod high up in your Load order

+**Do Not:**
 - use any other animation mods.
 They will conflict with the beastmen animations, which is very sad.
 - Use slaanesh vassalisation mods together with main mod.
-This will break the missions
+This will break the missions.
+Usage together with lite version is ok.
 - Use Complete Warmaidens reskin, use seperate faction reskins instead